The local Gross-Prasad conjecture over $\mathbb{R}$: Epsilon dichotomy: Some regular semisimple conjugacy classes

 \subsection{Union over pure inner forms with fixed Kottwitz sign}

-In this subsection, we discuss the union of the parameterization established in Theorem \ref{thm:parconjso} over pure inner forms of a special orthogonal group with a fixed Kottwitz sign.
-The main result of this subsection is Proposition \ref{pro:unionpureinnerconjclassof}, which is analogous to the description of the fiber of $p_G$ considered in \cite[\S 1.4]{MR3155345}.
+We now take the union of the parametrizations in Theorem \ref{thm:parconjso} over pure inner forms with fixed Kottwitz sign.
+The result is Proposition \ref{pro:unionpureinnerconjclassof}, the archimedean analogue of the description of the fibers of $p_G$ in \cite[\S 1.4]{MR3155345}.